LucaRoldo98/messaging-API/README.md

         "text": "string"
       }
       ```
-      The userID is provided as response from the create user endpoint.
-To retrieve it again, you can call the GET `/user/email/{email}` endpoint, and the API will provide you the userID.
       The API will raise a 404 HTTPException if the user with the specified senderID and/or recipentID does not exist in the database.

 3. **Fetch new messages**:

-    Retrieve all unread messages by recipient ID:
+    Retrieve all unread messages by recipient ID.
     - Method: `GET`
     - Endpoint: `/messages/unread/{userID}`
     Messages are returned in descending time order (most recent first).
 The API will raise a 404 HTTPException if the user with the specified userID does not exist in the database.

 4. **Fetching all messages (with pagination)**:

     Retrieve messages by recipient ID.
-Optionally, you can specify a start and/or stop index, to retrieve the messages within the specified index range:
+Optionally, you can specify a start and/or stop index, to retrieve the messages within the specified index range.
     - Method: `GET`
     - Endpoint: `/messages/{userID}`